yaserBK/RecipeApp/README.md

 <br />
 Ingredients are stored in a HashSet - the reasoning behind which is explained further below.

-Code for this class can be found via the following directory path:<br />
+Code for this class can be found in the following directory path:
 ```app/src/main/java/yaserBk/recipeapplication/models/Recipe.kt```

 ### 2. ```class MainActivity: AppCompatActivity(){...}```: